-{¶51} In conclusion, after our review of the evidence adduced at the suppression hearing we believe that Trooper Boetcher properly stopped appellee after a call regarding an impaired driver that, in turn, led him to a traffic stop for speeding.
-At the

-Lansing to exit her car before he completed the traffic stop.
-When Lansing exited her vehicle, Boetcher observed a drug pipe and a baggie that contained methamphetamine.
+$\{\P51\}$ In conclusion, after our review of the evidence adduced at the suppression hearing we believe that Trooper Boetcher properly stopped appellee after a call regarding an impaired driver that, in turn, led him to stop appellee for speeding.
+At the three-minute mark of the traffic stop, Boetcher properly requested appellee to exit her car before he completed the traffic stop.
+When appellee exited her vehicle, Boetcher observed a drug pipe and a baggie that contained methamphetamine.
 A subsequent vehicle search uncovered a large quantity of methamphetamine.
 In light of the foregoing, we cannot conclude that the very short duration of this traffic stop was unreasonably long or that the trooper's question added measurably to the stop's duration.
-Moreover, we recognize that the detention of a stopped driver may continue beyond the normal time frame when the officer encounters additional facts that give rise to a reasonable, articulable suspicion of criminal activity beyond that which prompted the initial stop.
+Moreover, we also recognize that the detention of a stopped driver may continue beyond the normal time frame when the officer encounters additional facts that give rise to a reasonable, articulable suspicion of criminal activity beyond that which prompted the initial stop.
 Here, the officer received responses that raised additional concerns.
 Batchili, 2007-Ohio-2204, at ¶ 15, citing Myers, 63 Ohio App.3d at 771.

-{¶52} Consequently, in the case at bar we conclude that under these facts, when viewed in total and taken together with rational inferences from those facts, during this traffic stop Trooper Boetcher properly asked a driver to exit the vehicle.
-When the driver exited the vehicle, Boetcher observed the contraband.
+{¶52} Consequently, in the case at bar we conclude that under these facts, when viewed in total and taken together with rational inferences from those facts, during this traffic stop Trooper Boetcher properly asked driver, appellee, to exit the vehicle.

+When appellee exited the vehicle, Boetcher then observed the contraband.
 Moreover, the facts adduced at the suppression hearing could also be viewed to have created a reasonable suspicion that criminal activity could be afoot and could have warranted a brief extension of the stop.
 Burnside at \P 8.
 Therefore, we believe the trial court erred when it granted appellee's motion to suppress such evidence.